Ceph Deployment for Working with QEMU VMs

 To instruct Ceph to use all available and unused storage devices automatically, run the following command:

-ceph orch apploy osd --all-available-devices
+bashceph orch apply osd --all-available-devices

 Manually Set Specific Devices 6